ldesgoui/tf2-comp-fixes/README.md

     When enabled with `sm_fix_ghost_crossbow_bolts 1`,
     crossbow bolts will no longer pass through teammates when in close range.

+- **Ghostify Soldier Statues**

+    When enabled with `sm_rest_in_peace_rick_may [1 ..
+255]`,
+    the commemorative Soldier statues will become transparent (values near 0 being opaque, 255 being invisible), and will not collide with players, shots or projectiles.

 - **Projectiles Ignore Teammates**